Frenzy © 1982 Stern.

-Frenzy speaks to you as you play.
-It has a voice synthesizer that spouts little phrases.
-These were done in a monotone computer voice, which was difficult to understand when combined with other in-game sounds (The voices were actually done using LPC encoding, which cost $1000 per word back in 1980).
+As with the first game, "Frenzy" features synthesized speech (The voices were actually created using LPC encoding, which cost $1000 per word back in 1980).
 These phrases were also translated into several European languages (Spanish, French, and German) for release in Europe.

 Mark Smith holds the official record for this game with 4804540 points.